 I can’t stand googling “Stretches for lower back tightness”.
 To me, it’s like throwing darts at a dartboard while wearing a blindfold.
-When you start digging around the internet for stretches to with help this tightness you have to be really careful.
-Not all stretches are created equal and in some cases the last thing your lower back needs is to be stretched and twisted.
+When you start digging around the internet for stretches to help this tightness you have to be really careful.
+Not all stretches are created equal and in some cases, the last thing your lower back needs is to be stretched and twisted.

 Today, I want to show you how I approached “stretching” to get the relief I experience today along with some big mistakes you could be making with their own relief attempts!